dustinpfister/blog_posts/_posts/lodash_isarray.md

 ## 2 - Conclusion

 So then the lodash \_.isArray method might have had a purpose in the past, and maybe still does if you care a great deal about browser support.
 Otherwise this is just yet another method in lodash that is starting to show its age.
 There are of course a lot of other [array methods in lodash](/2019/02/14/lodash_array/) that are also worth checking out real quick, many of them do preform useful tasks with arrays where there is no native array prototype counter part yet.
+If you think that you got something of value out of reading this and would like to read more on lodash I have a lot of [other posts on lodash](/categories/lodash/), including a kind of [main post on the topic of lodash](/2019/02/15/lodash/) that I get around to editing more often than the others.